skypilot-org/skypilot/docs/source/examples/docker-containers.rst

 .. note::

-  When used as a runtime environment, the container's entrypoint will be override by :code:`/bin/bash`.
-If you need to run a specific command, you can do so in the :code:`setup` and :code:`run` sections of the task YAML file.
+  Using a container with a customized entrypoint as a runtime environment is supported, with the container's entrypoint being overridden by :code:`/bin/bash`.
+  Specific commands can be executed in the :code:`setup` and :code:`run` sections of the task YAML file.
+However, this approach is not compatible with RunPod due to limitations in the RunPod API, so ensure that you choose a container with a default entrypoint (i.e. :code:`/bin/bash`).

 Private Registries
 ^^^^^^^^^^^^^^^^^^